2025 Sustainable in a Generation Report

 Goal: Meaningfully improve the lives of 1 million people across our value chain to enable them to thrive.

-160000+ farmers reached by programs designed to increase farmer incomes
+184000+ farmers reached by programs designed to increase smallholder household incomes

 Goal: Improve the lives of women in our value chain with programs designed to enable them to thrive in our supply chain, farming and agricultural communities.